mbarker84/humane-web-manifesto/src/index.md

 ---
 layout: home.njk
-pageTitle: 'Manifesto for a Humane Web'
+title: 'Manifesto for a Humane Web'
 ---

 ## The manifesto